0xMiden/miden-tutorials/docs/src/web-client/foreign_procedure_invocation_tutorial.md

 # => [account_id_prefix, account_id_suffix, GET_COUNT_HASH]
 ```

-After calling the [`get_count`](../../masm/accounts/counter.masm:137) procedure in the counter contract, we call [`debug.stack`](../../masm/accounts/count_reader.masm:54) and then save the count of the counter contract to index 0 in storage.
+After calling the [`get_count`](../../masm/accounts/counter.masm:137) procedure in the counter contract, we save the count of the counter contract to index 0 in storage.

 ## Understanding the Transaction Script